CCurl/c3/README.md

 - c3 provides 10 "virtual registers", r0 thru r9.
 - c3 provides 10 temporary words, T0 thru T9.
 - The VARIABLE space is separated from the CODE space.
-- Strings are both counted and null-terminated.
+- Counted strings are also null-terminated.
 - The dictionary starts at the end of the CODE area and grows down.
 - The WORD length is defined by NAME_LEN (in c3.c) as 13 chars.